Characterizing Creativity in Data Visualization: Reflections and Future Directions: Discussion

 \subsection{Limitations}

-This work faces several methodological and conceptual limitations that constrain the generalizability of our findings.
-For one, our keyword-based screening approach (``creative,'' ``creativity,'' ``novel'') may have created systematic exclusions.
+This work faces some methodological and conceptual limitations.
+For one, our keyword-based screening approach (``creative,'' ``creativity'') may have created systematic exclusions.
 Papers describing genuinely innovative techniques such as treemaps~\cite{DBLP:journals/ivs/ShneidermanDSW12} or parallel coordinates do not appear in our corpus because their authors framed contributions as technical advances rather than creative endeavors.
 This selection bias means we analyzed papers that \textit{claim} creativity rather than papers that \textit{demonstrate} it.
 The resulting corpus may thus overrepresent explicit creativity rhetoric while missing implicit creative practices.
-The corpus could also miss more recent work as the corpus is up to date until IEEE VIS 2024.

-As stated in Section~\ref{sec:related_works}, by focusing solely on peer-reviewed academic literature, we excluded substantial creative visualization work in data journalism (e.g., \textit{New York Times} graphics), professional design studios, and artist collectives.
-These practitioners often push creative boundaries more aggressively than academic researchers, who face different publication incentives and evaluation criteria.
-Our findings therefore reflect academic discourse about creativity rather than the full spectrum of creative visualization practice.

-The fundamental challenge remains definitional: we studied papers that claim creativity while lacking consensus on what visualization creativity means.
-This circularity is particularly problematic when authors use ``creative'' as a synonym for ``novel'' or ``unusual'' without deeper theoretical grounding.
-Our coding framework necessarily imposed our own interpretations on these ambiguous claims.
-After all, creativity is an abstract concept and is often dubbed an enigma by researchers~\cite{sternberg1999handbook} .
+We believe the interviews were particularly important to overcome this limitation to some extent.
+We were able to capture broader perspectives from the academic and practitioner communities through the interviews.

+The fundamental challenge remains with the concept of creativity.
+As mentioned early in the paper, creativity is an abstract concept and is often dubbed an enigma by researchers~\cite{sternberg1999handbook}.
+Even after our best efforts, we acknowledge that some explanations in the paper could remain abstract or confusing.